HeruEwasham/FileTypeInfo/README.md

 A collection of FileTypes with both file extensions, mime-types and UTType (UTI (Universal Type Identifier)).
 The FileType-structure makes it also easy to create other types not defined yet also.

+##How to use this package

+The easiest way to use the package is to download it from nuget: https://www.nuget.org/packages/YngveHestem.FileTypeInfo/

 ## Why this was made

-This was made because I needed a way to easily get both extensions, mime-types and UTType (also called UTI (Universal Type Identifier)) of a given type/extension in a MAUI-application.
-I tried to find a library that could do this, but could only find extension and mime-type-mappings, and not anything with UTType/UTI.
+This small project was made because I needed a way to easily get both extensions, mime-types and UTType (also called UTI (Universal Type Identifier)) of a given type/extension in a MAUI-application.
+I tried to find a library that could do this, but could only find extension and mime-type-mappings, and not anything with UTType/UTI, which is needed for Apple-systems.

 ## Features